NEPAH Official Contest Rules

 Fraternization with the Judges

-Northeast Puppy and Handler contestants are encouraged to get to know the judges and interact with them.
+Northeast Pet and Handler contestants are encouraged to get to know the judges and interact with them.
 However, contestants are prohibited from having private meetings or engaging in any sexual activity or scene play with the judges prior to the announcement of the contest results.
 Any behavior that might create the appearance of bias will be brought to the attention of the Producers, who along with the Head Judge (if not involved) will decide if the disqualification of the judge and/or contestant is warranted.

 To avoid accidental violation of this policy and possible removal from the contest, contestants and judges will be introduced to each other prior to the beginning of the contest weekend.
 Additionally, all contestants and judges must display their identification badges at all times throughout the weekend.